 Not unlike The Factory was another ABC program, Recovery, which made its debut on 20 April 1996.
 The host was a then unknown Dylan Lewis and the program, produced live to air from ABC’s Ripponlea studios on Saturday mornings, featured a mix of live performances, video clips and other pop culture of interest to a teenage audience.
 Recovery was an alternative to the decidedly mainstream Video Hits on Ten but would run for only a few years, making its final appearance on 29 April 2000.
 Lewis went on to host Network Ten’s Sunday night pop music program Pepsi Live.

-Into the twenty-first century, popular music is well represented on television - with Video Hits and Rage continuing as the flagship music programs on free-to-air TV - and dedicated pay-TV music channels including MTV, [V] and VH1.
+Into the twenty-first century Video Hits and Rage continued as the flagship music programs on free-to-air TV — and dedicated pay-TV music channels including MTV, [V] and VH1.
 In 2005, MTV launched the first MTV Australian Video Music Awards.

 The emergence of reality TV has also extended to including the music industry, providing a new twist on uncovering new talent — first with Popstars on the Seven Network in 2000, and then Network Ten adopting the Pop Idol franchise with Australian Idol from 2003.
 Both programs generated top-selling albums and singles releases though the longevity of graduates from these shows is perhaps yet to be seen.